churchofscyence/software-algorithms-and-data-structures/README.md

   - If the key is larger than the middle element, then the right side is used for next search.
 * This process is continued until the key is found or the total search space is exhausted.

 # Sort
+* Bubble sort
+* Insertion sort
+* Quick sort
+* Merge sort

+## The approach
+* Video narrator will provide problem statement
+* You should pause the video and try solving the problem
+* You should implement the solution together
+* Video narrator will determine the Big-O time complexity of the solution

+## Bubble Sort